 While topological properties of phases of matter seem to be an omnipresent theme in contemporary condensed matter research, there is no unique defining property of what a ``topological'' system is.\cite{Wen19} For strongly interacting phases, one might use as a definition the existence of fractionalized excitations or the presence of long-range entanglement.\cite{Wen91a} For non-interacting systems, bulk-boundary correspondences can often be captured by topological indices such as Chern or winding numbers.\cite{Chiu15} Despite the vast differences between the various instances of topological matter, all these phases have one common denominator: one cannot smoothly transform the system to an ``atomic limit'' of disconnected elementary blocks separated in space.

 For the classification of such topological systems, symmetries play an essential role.
-The path of smooth transformations to an atomic limit might be obstructed by symmetry constraints.\cite{Chen11a} Prime examples are the table of topological insulators \cite{Kitaev09, Altland97} based on three local symmetries with HgTe quantum wells \cite{Bernevig06a} as an early experimental example,\cite{Konig07} or the Affleck-Kennedy-Lieb-Tasaki\cite{Affleck87} spin-1 state as a member of the family of symmetry protected interacting phases in one dimension.\cite{Chen11a} Lately, crystalline symmetries have been identified as an extremely rich source of topological band structures for electrons.\cite{Bradlyn:2017,Hughes:2011,Fu11,Po17,Song18} In fact, this applies not only to electronic bands but to any periodic linear system, both quantum and classical.
+The path of smooth transformations to an atomic limit can be obstructed by symmetry constraints.\cite{Chen11a} Prime examples are the table of non-interacting topological insulators,\cite{Kitaev09, Altland97,Bernevig06a,Konig07} or the Affleck-Kennedy-Lieb-Tasaki \cite{Affleck87} spin-1 state as a member of the family of symmetry protected interacting phases in one dimension.\cite{Chen11a} Lately, crystalline symmetries have been identified as an extremely rich source of topological band structures for electrons.\cite{Bradlyn:2017,Hughes:2011,Fu11,Po17,Song18} In fact, this applies not only to electronic bands but to any periodic linear system, both quantum and classical.

-It has been recently realized that crystalline topological insulators can be divided into two main classes based on their stability under the addition of other bands.\cite{Po:2018,Bradlyn:2017} Stable topological insulators can only be trivialized by the addition of another set of topological bands, and can be classified using K-theory.\cite{Kitaev09} Nonetheless, also a trivial set of bands arising from an atomic limit can trivialize some topological bands.
-In this case, our conventional notion of topological robustness is challenged and one needs to introduce the idea of {\em fragile topology}.\cite{Song:2019, Alexandradinata:2019, Hwang:2019, Liu:2019, Wieder:2018, Bradlyn:2019} To understand how this fragility arises, one needs to go about the challenge of how to classify the bands emerging from the 230 crystalline space groups
+It has been realized that crystalline topological insulators can be divided into two main classes based on their stability under the addition of other bands.\cite{Po:2018,Bradlyn:2017} Stable topological insulators can only be trivialized by another set of topological bands, and can be classified using K-theory.\cite{Kitaev09} Contrarily, there are topological bands that can be trivialized by a set of bands arising from an atomic limit.
+In this case, our conventional notion of topological robustness is challenged and one needs to introduce the idea of {\em fragile topology}.\cite{Po:2018,Bouhon:2019,Song:2019, Alexandradinata:2019, Hwang:2019, Liu:2019, Wieder:2018, Bradlyn:2019} To understand how this fragility arises, one needs to classify the bands emerging from the 230 crystalline space groups.